Fairview Avenue North Bridge Replacement

 Project Budget and Funding

-The total project estimate is $48 million.
-The project is fully funded through the design phase.
-Additional funds are needed for construction.
-Existing funds are generated from Bridging the Gap, a nine-year levy for transportation maintenance and improvement, and federal highway bridge funding through the Bridge Replacement Advisory Committee (BRAC).
-SDOT is working to close the existing funding gap.
+The total project estimate is $42 million and the project is partially funded in two ways: Bridging the Gap, a nine-year levy for transportation maintenance and improvement, and federal funding through the Bridge Replacement Advisory Committee (BRAC).
+Approximately $3 is needed to complete design and right of way acquisition and $24 for construction.
+Funding could be approved with funds from the Move Seattle Levy.

 If you have comments or questions about the Fairview Avenue North Bridge Replacement Project, please contact us at: